Four colleagues play a board game in a bright, modern corporate event space with large windows.

 The spectrum uses two axes: Depth of Strategy (rule complexity and long-term planning) and Required Interaction Style (cooperation, social deduction, or light competition).

-Category 1: Communication and Abstract Interpretation (Quadrant A)
+Category 1: Communication and abstract interpretation (Quadrant A)

 These games teach verbal and non-verbal communication quickly.